pokarparth/simpeg_image_to_model/README.md

 # simpeg_image_to_model
-Create a SimPEG model given an image
+Create a SimPEG model given an image.

 Trying to recreate this GIFTools utility <https://giftoolscookbook.readthedocs.io/en/latest/content/recipes/other/imageInInversion.html>

 Intented for quick forward simulations given a synthetic example or geologic plan-map or cross-section.
 The function uses a default Tensor mesh if no external mesh defined.